MobMonRob/DSL4GeometricAlgebra/README.md

 | double | Double |  |
 | Tuple3d | org.jogamp.vecmath.Tuple3d |  |
 | Quat4d | org.jogamp.vecmath.Quat4d |  |

+All of these types are automatically casted into a multivector inside the language.
+No other operations possible based on these types inside the language.

 ## Types inside the language
 | Name | implementation class | hints |
 | :-------- | :---- | ------|
 | MV | de.orat.math.cga.impl1.CGA1Multivector | All types set from outside the language can be casted to this Multivector class.
 But there are more specific implementations which can be used for more efficiency. |
 | Scalar | de.orat.math.api.CGAScalar | |

-Quad4d, Tuple3d and double are automatically casted into a multivector.
-No other operations possible based on these types inside the language.
 ## Operators

 ### Dual operators